finspec/finspec-spec/README.md

 ## Versioning

-The current version of the FinSpec specification is 2.0: To read more about the schema definition: [Get Started](https://github.com/finspec/finspec-spec/blob/master/schemas/v2.0/schema.json).
+The current version of the FinSpec specification is 2.1: To read more about the schema definition: [Get Started](https://github.com/finspec/finspec-spec/blob/master/schemas/v2.1/schema.json).

-FinSpec schema versions in the 1.x series are still supported, but support for 0.x versions is now withdrawn.
+FinSpec schema versions in the 2.x series are actively supported.
+1.x versions are now deprecated, while support for 0.x versions is now withdrawn.

 We would **strongly recommend** upgrading to 2.1 as soon as possible.
 Please contact happytohelp@fixspec.com for (free) assistance to upgrade schema version.

 ### Revision History